Jenners: Department store closure

 In January 2021, it was announced that Jenners was closing and 200 jobs would be lost.
 The Jenners signage was removed from the Princes Street building on 14 April 2021, reportedly to the surprise of the owners of the building.
 Edinburgh City Council issued a Listed Building enforcement notice on 21 April 2021 to Sports Direct Retail, the Mike Ashley company that owns the Frasers Group, to reinstate the Jenners letters on the eastern and southern sides of the department store, as these had been removed without listed building consent.
 In May 2021, it was announced that the restoration of the building will take four years, and that the store was planned to reopen without the House of Fraser livery once redevelopment had completed.

 Proposed hotel conversion

 In June 2022, AAA United, the company owned by Anders Holch Povlsen, was granted planning permission to convert the building to a 96-room hotel.
 Under the plans, the three-storey central atrium would be retained, as would the Jenners signage.
 The hotel rooms would occupy the upper floors, with new retail use, restaurants and cafés at the lower levels, and a new roof-top bar.

 2023 fire

 On 23 January 2023, a fire broke out at the rear of the empty building.
-A firefighter, Barry Martin, 38 was killed and 4 others injured, eyewitnesses described smoke pouring out of the basement area of the department store.
+Five firefighters were injured, one of whom, 38-year old Barry Martin, was critically injured and died four days later.
+Eyewitnesses described smoke pouring out of the basement area of the department store.